Caroline Stanbury Finances: ‘Ladies Of London’ Loving Dubai, Not Returning To London?

 “I speak to Luke a lot, and I said, ‘By the way, is Caroline doing OK?’
 And somehow, that maybe got translated to Marissa talking about why you’re moving.
 I’m never going to show concern again,” Hermer revealed to Bravo, sharing that she never thought that Caroline Stanbury was moving because of financial troubles.

 What do you think of Caroline Stanbury’s tweet that she loves Dubai?
-Do you think she would come back to London to film an upcoming season of Ladies of London, so she can keep her role on the show?
+Do you think she would come back to London to film an upcoming season of Ladies of London so she can keep her role on the show?

 [Featured Image by Danny Martindale/Getty Images]